Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/use-case-descriptions.md

 As a user, I should be allowed to modify previously sent messages or resend messages for another response.

 1. The chatbot gave an answer that the user was unsatisfied with.
-2. The user highlights over the question asked.
+2. The user highlights the question asked.
 3. He or she selects the edit icon.
-4. The user has the option to update the messaage before resending.
+4. The user has the option to update the message before resending.
-5. The user clicks send and the chatbot reanwers the question.
+5. The user clicks send and the chatbot answers the question.

 ## Use Case 5 - New/clear Chat